miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 jupyter lab
 ```

+## Using Multiple JupyterLab Tabs on Mac Browser Is Not Error

 So now I have 2 JupyterLab tabs in my Mac browser, but that's fine.
 They're both
 connected to the same server in the background.
 You can tell because they both
 connect to `localhost:8888`.
 When you accidentally spin up multiple redundant